RomaRogov/code-mode/README.md

 Code Mode flips this model:

 1. The LLM gets a single tool: **`execute_code`**
-2. It writes JS/TS that calls your MCP pr UTCP endpoints
+2. It writes JS/TS that calls your MCP or UTCP endpoints
 3. A lightweight HTTP proxy forwards requests
 4. Results flow back through the execution environment